 False.
 Usually, there is not much difference in price between certified and non-certified ULDs.
 After all, most ULDs go through a very similar manufacturing process, regardless of any certification that may or may not follow.

 What affects the price more is the type of ULD.
-For example, an RKN cool container would normally cost more than an AMA main-deck container, due to the advanced technology used and its application.
+For example, an RKN container would normally cost more than an AMA main-deck container, due to the advanced technology used and its application.

 MYTH 6: If you want a customised ULD, it has to be certified